What is the difference between a registry, registrar and registrant?

 The rise of the internet, indexed search (think Google) and the explosion of social media networks have changed the way that companies communicate their value proposition (the promise of value that will be delivered by your company and experienced by your customer).

-This means that companies need to ensure that their branding messages are well executed, easily found on the web by sites that attract attention and covert eyeballs into leads.
+This means that companies need to ensure that their branding messages are well executed, easily found on the web by sites that attract attention and convert eyeballs into leads.

 Below is a list of items that make up a “modern marketing strategy”: